Evercore ISI Boosts The Goldman Sachs Group (NYSE:GS) Price Target to $435.00

-The Goldman Sachs Group (NYSE:GS – Free Report) had its target price lifted by Evercore ISI from $418.00 to $435.00 in a research report released on Thursday morning, Benzinga reports.
+The Goldman Sachs Group (NYSE:GS – Free Report) had its price objective hoisted by Evercore ISI from $418.00 to $435.00 in a research report report published on Thursday morning, Benzinga reports.
 They currently have an outperform rating on the investment management company’s stock.

 Several other equities research analysts also recently commented on GS.
-Oppenheimer dropped their target price on The Goldman Sachs Group from $506.00 to $446.00 and set an outperform rating on the stock in a report on Tuesday, March 19th.
-UBS Group boosted their target price on The Goldman Sachs Group from $382.00 to $440.00 and gave the stock a buy rating in a report on Tuesday, January 9th.
+JMP Securities reissued a market outperform rating and issued a $440.00 target price on shares of The Goldman Sachs Group in a report on Wednesday, January 17th.
+Morgan Stanley raised The Goldman Sachs Group from an equal weight rating to an overweight rating and boosted their target price for the stock from $333.00 to $449.00 in a report on Tuesday, January 30th.
 BMO Capital Markets boosted their target price on The Goldman Sachs Group from $357.00 to $360.00 and gave the stock a market perform rating in a report on Thursday, January 18th.
-Morgan Stanley raised The Goldman Sachs Group from an equal weight rating to an overweight rating and boosted their target price for the stock from $333.00 to $449.00 in a report on Tuesday, January 30th.
-Finally, JPMorgan Chase & Co. upped their price target on The Goldman Sachs Group from $421.00 to $424.00 and gave the company an overweight rating in a report on Thursday, March 21st.
+Barclays boosted their target price on The Goldman Sachs Group from $437.00 to $493.00 and gave the stock an overweight rating in a report on Tuesday, January 2nd.
+Finally, HSBC boosted their target price on The Goldman Sachs Group from $432.00 to $460.00 and gave the stock a buy rating in a report on Thursday, March 28th.
 Six research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
 Based on data from MarketBeat, The Goldman Sachs Group has an average rating of Moderate Buy and an average price target of $421.80.

 The Goldman Sachs Group Stock Performance

-The Goldman Sachs Group (NYSE:GS – Get Free Report) last issued its quarterly earnings results on Tuesday, January 16th.
-The investment management company reported $5.48 earnings per share for the quarter, topping the consensus estimate of $3.62 by $1.86.
-The company had revenue of $11.32 billion for the quarter, compared to analysts’ expectations of $10.80 billion.
+The Goldman Sachs Group (NYSE:GS – Get Free Report) last posted its earnings results on Tuesday, January 16th.
+The investment management company reported $5.48 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.62 by $1.86.
+The firm had revenue of $11.32 billion for the quarter, compared to analysts’ expectations of $10.80 billion.
 The Goldman Sachs Group had a return on equity of 8.03% and a net margin of 7.85%.
-The firm’s revenue for the quarter was up 6.9% on a year-over-year basis.
-During the same period in the prior year, the firm earned $3.32 earnings per share.
-Analysts expect that The Goldman Sachs Group will post 33.14 earnings per share for the current year.
+The business’s revenue was up 6.9% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $3.32 earnings per share.
+On average, sell-side analysts predict that The Goldman Sachs Group will post 33.14 earnings per share for the current fiscal year.

 The Goldman Sachs Group Dividend Announcement